OPERATION OF THE ASTROLABE

 On following days the visibility period lengthens as the Sun moves

 farther east in the ecliptic.
-This is the effect of sidereal vs solar

-is that of the target's heliacal setting.
+situation is that of the target's heliacal setting.

 Find a target's heliometric rising and setting